 We simplify the complex – working alongside your wider project team, we design, model and coordinate seismic restraints to non-structural elements; to produce solutions that are safe, economical and simple to construct.

-• Reduced risk: The seismic, cost and programme risk is addressed directly by the design
+• Reduced risk: The seismic, cost and programme risk is addressed directly by the design.

-• Improved collaboration: Early involvement of seismic restraint design enables the team to integrate into the design process and develop holistic solutions
+• Improved collaboration: Early involvement of seismic restraint design enables the team to integrate into the design process and develop holistic solutions suited to the structure's importance level.

-• Improved sustainability: We reduce waste by improving seismic resilience of non-structural elements
+• Improved sustainability: We reduce waste by improving seismic resilience of non-structural elements to prevent and minimise damage.

 Coordinated seismic restraint model that can be used to manage cost risk and improve construction phase efficiency.